There Is Nothing Like Cidara Therapeutics Inc (CDTX) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 8.80 percent of Cidara Therapeutics Inc shares are owned by insiders, and 29.88 percent are held by financial institutions.
-Sandison Taylor, the Chief Medical Officer at Cidara Therapeutics Inc (CDTX) has sold 18,793 shares of firm on Sep 11 ’23 at a price of $0.95 against the total amount of $17810.0.
-In another inside trade, Tari Leslie, CHIEF SCIENTIFIC OFFICER of Cidara Therapeutics Inc (NASDAQ:CDTX) sold 18,469 shares of the firm on Sep 11 ’23 for a total worth of $17509.0 at a price of $0.95.
-An inside trade which took place on Aug 14 ’23, CHIEF SCIENTIFIC OFFICER of Cidara Therapeutics Inc Tari Leslie bought 10,000 shares of firm against total price of $9700.0 at the cost of $0.97 per share.
+Currently, 9.71 percent of Cidara Therapeutics Inc shares are owned by insiders, and 29.88 percent are held by financial institutions.
+Tari Leslie, the CHIEF SCIENTIFIC OFFICER at Cidara Therapeutics Inc (CDTX) has sold 21,029 shares of firm on Mar 11 ’24 at a price of $0.67 against the total amount of $14085.0.
+In another inside trade, Sandison Taylor, Chief Medical Officer of Cidara Therapeutics Inc (NASDAQ:CDTX) sold 20,662 shares of the firm on Mar 11 ’24 for a total worth of $13839.0 at a price of $0.67.
+An inside trade which took place on Mar 11 ’24, COO & CLO of Cidara Therapeutics Inc Ward Shane sold 20,473 shares of firm against total price of $13713.0 at the cost of $0.67 per share.